What is Medical Massage?

 Techniques used during a Cary medical massage often include neuromuscular therapy, myofascial release, and lymphatic drainage massage among many others; however, they can also include more common techniques such as relaxation massage.
 The main difference between a medical massage and a regular massage is that it is performed by therapists with advanced training.
 The treatment is structured to obtain a specific outcome.

-At Preston Chiropractic and Acupuncture we understand the importance of keeping your health at the forefront This is why we utilize medical massage to help you achieve the highest level of health possible.
-Medical massage treats the following conditions.
+At Preston Chiropractic and Acupuncture, we understand the importance of keeping your health at the forefront.
+This is why we utilize medical massage to help you achieve the highest level of health possible.

-Medical massage is useful in addressing conditions such as:
+Medical massage can help treat a number of conditions such as:

 - Carpal tunnel syndrome

 - Pain associated with bulged or injured spinal disks (medical massage cannot ‘fix’ the disk, but can help alleviate much of the pain associated with the injury).

 - Pain associated with pregnancy

 - Back and Neck pain